Skip to main content

 Establishing a Falls Prevention Coalition to address the disproportionate impact of falls on older Ohioans took cooperation and collaboration between state agencies, support from a federal grant, and the work of many professionals.

 The Ohio Department of Health created the Ohio Older Adults Falls Prevention Coalition as a subgroup of the statewide Ohio Injury Prevention Partnership (OIPP).
-With support from the Centers for Disease Control and Prevention's Preventative Health and Health Services Block Grant and the Core Injury Grant, and in close collaboration with the Ohio Department of Health and the OIPP, the Ohio Older Adults Falls Prevention Coalition was formed in November 2009.
+With support from the Centers for Disease Control and Prevention's Preventive Health and Health Services Block Grant and the Core Injury Grant, and in close collaboration with the Ohio Department of Health and the OIPP, the Ohio Older Adults Falls Prevention Coalition was formed in November 2009.
 The Ohio Older Adults Falls Prevention Coalition is comprised of professionals from a wide range of multi-disciplinary agencies and organizations throughout the state.

 The function of the Ohio Older Adults Falls Coalition is to identify and address statewide priorities related to the prevention of falls as outlined in the 2022-2026 state plan.
 As the coalition concludes its 13th year, the state plan details specific objectives to effect policy, systems and environmental change to reduce falls and promote healthy aging among older adults in Ohio.